Alyra07/HabiPet-CCL3/docs/index.md

 - **HabitUtil**: Contains helper functions for managing habit-related data, such as color, streak goals, rewards, and time progress calculations.
 - **ImageUtil**: Maps string identifiers (e.g., habit icons, pet skins, and habitats) to their corresponding drawable resources.
 - **GifUtil**: Similar to `ImageUtil`, it provides access to GIF and image resources for animations on the PetScreen.

-## Further Improvements?
-- Improve Utility files to calculate habit time progress more efficiently - Currently, a habit can only be completed after a specific time (e.g.: You have to wait 24 hours to complete a "Daily" habit again).
-- We saved all pet animation GIFs to the /res/drawable, since the room database was already set up when we finished the animations.
-Saving & preloading so many GIFs from resources makes the .apk unnecessarily large and seems to compromise performance, especially when switching pet skins.
-Additionally, the animation loading and logic in general (`PetViewModel`) could be improved.
-- Originally, we planned to implement mobile notifications for completing habits, but there simply wasn't enough time.

 # Usability Test Plan